evmcnb/quartz/content/Full/Osteoarthritis.md

 **Medications**
 1. Topical NSAIDs
 2. Oral NSAIDs + PPI cover (contraindicated in patients taking aspirin)
-3. Only paracetamol or weak opioids in cases of: infrequent use/short term relief or above medications are contraindicated
+3. Only paracetamol or weak opioids in cases of: infrequent use/short term relief or above medications are contraindicated (e.g. with increased bleeding risk)

 Intra-articular steroid injections may be tried if standard pharmacological treatment is ineffective.
 Patients should be aware that they only provide short-term relief (2-10 weeks)

 If conservative methods fail then refer for consideration of joint replacement

+(don't recommend glucosamine supplements - no benefit)
 ## Complications/red Flags

 - Total hip replacement dislocation